z-index-net/joomla-module-teamspeak-3/README.md

 - option to display only specified channel and all sub channels (for shared server)
 - all custom icons and avatars are downloaded directly from your ts3 server

-### Changelog
-- 2018-04-18
-    - new: TS3 php framework updated to 1.1.32 (PHP 7.2 compatiblity)
-- 2014-12-18
-    - fixed: cache time in seconds
-    - new: cli file for updates via cron
-    - new: caching time info row (must be enabled)
-- 2014-05-21
-    - fixed: exception handler

 ### Preview

 ![Screenshot](./screenshots/mod_teamspeak3.0.png?raw=true)